-It’s worth noting that the Platinum Charge is, as indicated by its name, a charge card.
-This is slightly different to a regular credit card in that the balance needs to be paid off in full every month, otherwise, charges or penalties apply.
-American Express explain this in much more detail here.
+It is worth noting that the Platinum Card is a charge card.
+This is different from a regular credit card in that the balance needs to be paid off in full every month as opposed to just a minimum balance in order to avoid any charges or penalties.
+American Express explains this in detail here.

-With the American Platinum Charge card, you’ll be earning Membership Rewards points.
+With the American Platinum Card, you will earn Membership Rewards Points.

-Membership Rewards partners with the major frequent flyer programs in the region, allowing points transfers out to Velocity Frequent Flyer, Cathay Pacific Asia Miles, and Singapore Airlines KrisFlyer.
+Membership Rewards partners with the major frequent flyer programs in the region, allowing points transfers out to 10 frequent flyer programs.

-The earn rate on spend for the Platinum Charge is as follows:
+The earn rate for the Platinum Card is as follows:

-There are several airline lounge options you can take advantage of as a Platinum Charge cardholder.
+There are several lounge options you can take advantage of as a Platinum Card Member.

-Virgin Australia offers the primary cardholder unlimited access to Virgin Australia lounges—and you’ll also be able to bring in a guest travelling with you.
-You’ll need to be travelling with Virgin Australia to gain access.
+Virgin Australia offers the primary Card Member unlimited access to Virgin Australia domestic lounges, including the ability to bring in a guest travelling with you.
+You and your guest need to be travelling with Virgin Australia to gain access.

-Generally, you can bring two guests to the American Express lounges, as well as children travelling with you, and with the Platinum Charge, you are able to access the Sydney lounge and Melbourne Lounge (and others globally) on an unlimited basis, regardless of which airline you are flying.
+You can bring two guests to the American Express lounges, as well as children travelling with you, and is usually limited to 2 visits a year with most eligible American Express Cards.
+However, those holding The Platinum Card are able to access American Express and Centurion lounges on an unlimited basis, regardless of which airline you are flying.

 We’ve written about the other American Express Lounges, mainly located in the US as well as one in Hong Kong, in our guide to the American Express Lounge network.

-Additionally, when travelling with Delta, a Platinum Charge cardholder can access Delta SkyClub lounges.
+Additionally, when travelling with Delta, a Platinum Card Member can access Delta SkyClub lounges.

-American Express Fine Hotels & Resorts (FHR) is a unique benefit for cardholders, which offers even more hotel benefits when booked through American Express.
+American Express Fine Hotels + Resort is a unique benefit for Card Members, which offers additional hotel benefits when booking luxury hotels through American Express.